top of page

 Abandoned Homes Project Privacy Policy

-All information collected on this site is used only by the Abandoned Homes Project (hereafter referred to as “The Project”), the organization that owns this site.
-We do not sell, give or trade information with third parties.
-This policy describes all the ways we currently use the information you give to us.
+All information collected on this site is used solely by the Abandoned Homes Project (referred to as "The Project"), the organization that manages this site.
+We do not disclose, distribute, or exchange information with outside entities.
+This policy outlines all the ways we currently utilize the information you provide to us.

 MODIFICATIONS TO THIS POLICY